danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 Now, it's really important that you understand that I'm not talking about [UML][2]; a language used to describe the architecture of software.
-I'm talking about languages that express behaviour, but in a really high-level, abstract kind of way.
+I'm talking about languages that express behaviour, but in a really high-level, abstract, kind of way.

 These languages tend to be based on logic.
 The classic example is sorting.